Viewed 83036 times

 Blanched french beans

 Wash French beans thoroughly in cold water.
 Chop them as desired - thinly, thickly or julienne.
 Boil some water in a pan.
 Add a pinch of salt and soda for it will help it cook faster and retain the colour too.
-Boil for 10 mins.
+Boil for 5 to 6 minutes.
 Remove from heat and strain it.
 To enhance its colour, it can be immersed in cold water for another 5 mins and then drained again.

 Boiled french beans